GfellerLab/TEMPO/README.md

 ## Overview

-**TEMPO** – a motif-based predictor of TCR–epitope interactions – estimates whether a T-cell receptor (TCR) can recognize a given epitope (a peptide presented by a specific MHC allele).
-The prediction is based on scoring V-gene, J-gene, and CDR3 features against a pre-computed motif model.
+**TEMPO** is a motif-based predictor that estimates whether a T-cell receptor (TCR) can recognize a given epitope (a peptide presented by a specific MHC allele).
+Predictions are made by scoring V-gene, J-gene, and CDR3 features against pre-computed motif models.
 For each input TCR, the tool outputs:

 - **`perc_rank`** – percentile rank (lower = stronger binder)
 - **`problem`**    – quality‑control flags (gene name typos, non‑AA symbols, etc.)

 By default **both α and β chains** are evaluated (`--chain AB`).
-Use `--chain A` or `--chain B` to score a single chain.
+You can restrict scoring to a single chain with `--chain A` or `--chain B`.

-Simply download the TEMPO executable for your machine architecture, and you are ready to use it.
+Download the TEMPO archive (ZIP or tar.gz) for your platform, extract it, and you are ready to run the tool.

 ## Quick Start

+Here are a few common commands to get started:
 ```bash
 # See which epitope motif models are available
 ./TEMPO list_epitopes